 Murray spent most of his collegiate career as a catcher while also getting playing time as a second basemen and third basemen.
 As a junior in 2014, Murray started 29 games and ranked fifth on the team in doubles and walks and was second in triples.

 In his first year with the coaching staff in 2016, Murray was an assistant hitting coach, catchers coach, and first base coach.
 He helped the team to a No. 19 national ranking.
 The 2016 Jags ranked 11th in the nation in batting average (.334) and eighth in the nation in doubles (130).
-The offense also had the least amount of strikeouts in the Peach Belt Conference and the catchers led the league in runners thrown out (.435).
+The offense also had the least amount of strikeouts in the Peach Belt Conference.

 In 2016 Zach Murray finished his degree from Augusta University graduating with a Bachelor of Science in kinesiology with a concentration in exercise science.